rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

    dx = {'logT': np.log10(9940.), 'logg': 4.33}

 (these data are taken from `Wikipedia's` :wiki:`Sirius` entry).
-Then, let's evaluate spatial abcissa parameters for a spectrum running from 3,000 to 7,000 Angstroms:
+Then, let's set up spectral abcissa parameters for a spectrum running from 3,000 to 7,000 Angstroms:

 .. jupyter-execute::